maclong9/harvard-compsci/CS50/03-Algorithms/README.md

 ## Structs for Storing Data

-- for this example we wil luse the example of `Person`.
+- for this example, we wil luse the example of `Person`.
     - a person has a `string name` and a `string number`.
 - we can use `typedef struct` to create a `struct`.
     - `typedef` just means create a data type.
-- there is an example [here in phonebook.c](./examples/phonebook.c).
+- there is an example [here in the phonebook.c](./examples/phonebook.c).

 ## Sorting Algorithms